 What do these values means, here are some explanations:

 - StartServers – this is how many apache instances should start at the very beginning when apache is started.
 I set it to 2, and it works fine for me.

 - By default MaxRequestsPerChild = 0, which means that httpd process will never expire.
-However, it can happen that there are some memory leaks in your PHP scripts (especially if you are using lot’s of third-party contributed modules).
-To protect yourself from accidental memory leaks, you can set how many requests should be processed by Apache process before it dies.
-In my example I used MaxRequestsPerChild = 3000 and it works fine.
+However, it can happen that there are some memory leaks in your PHP scripts (especially if you are using lots of third-party contributed modules).
+To protect yourself from accidental memory leaks, you can set how many requests should be processed by the Apache process before it dies.
+In my example, I used MaxRequestsPerChild = 3000 and it works fine.

-I hope this will help someone who has problem, please comment below.
+I hope this will help someone who has a problem, please comment below.